nopnop2002/esp-idf-mqtt-broker/README.md

 - mongoose ver7.6 or later.
 The version of mongoose is written [here](https://github.com/cesanta/mongoose/blob/master/mongoose.h#L23).

-- esp-idf ver4.1 or later.
+- esp-idf ver4.4 or later.
-'tcpip_adapter_init' has been deprecated.
+This is because this version supports ESP32-C3.

 # Application Setting